cozy/cozy/README.md

-# Cozy, the App-Based Personal Cloud You Can Host at Home
+# Cozy, Your Digital Home

+Cozy is an app-based personal cloud You can host at home.

 ## Install

 * Through Debian repository
+* Image For Raspberry Pi 2
-*
+* Via Docker
 * All methods

 ## Community